Alternatives to Spine Surgery

 Cold therapy should never be continued for more than 20 minutes, and sources of cold or heat should never be applied directly to the skin.

 Depending on your spinal condition, massage may be an effective treatment option for back pain and discomfort.
-After a consultation and diagnosis with some of the best spine surgeons in Los Angeles, a massage from a qualified massage therapist who is familiar with spinal conditions may be a part of your treatment plan.
+After a consultation and diagnosis, a massage from a qualified massage therapist who is familiar with spinal conditions may be a part of your treatment plan.

 Many often overlook the power of the body to heal itself.
 If you sustain a back injury, it is important to allow the muscles to heal before putting them under the same stressors that caused the injury.
 However, extended bed rest that may allow your muscles to deteriorate is not encouraged.
 A proper balance of rest and exercise is ideal.